webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 | `OccupancyV2` | numeric `room_id`                                   | `Occupancy{member_count,mode}` | Return V2 occupancy and the authority's current P2P, Upgrading, SFU, or Failed mode. |
 | `GetStatus`   | context only                                        | `Status`                      | Return V1 and V2 room/client/browser WebSocket counters plus connected and ready SFU worker counts. |

 V1 `room_id` and `client_id` remain opaque strings and retain legacy failures such as `FULL` and `DUPLICATE_CLIENT`.
 The implemented V2 authority validates token-bound WebSocket registration, requires the current epoch on every send, relays opaque SDP and trickle-ICE messages in P2P, preserves browser reconnect grace, and emits `registered` and `p2p-promote` controls.
-It also implements `OpenSfuSession`, worker selection, the P2P→SFU join barrier, SFU signal routing, later SFU joins and leaves, same-instance worker reconnection/synchronization, command replay, event acknowledgement/deduplication, and worker-loss room failure.
-SFU→P2P downgrade remains deferred.
+It also implements `OpenSfuSession`, worker selection, the P2P→SFU join barrier, SFU signal routing, later SFU joins and leaves, the dwell-based SFU→P2P downgrade, same-instance worker reconnection/synchronization, command replay, event acknowledgement/deduplication, and worker-loss room failure.

 One tonic `Channel` is shared by all AppWeb requests.
 Concurrent unary calls are multiplexed as independent HTTP/2 streams, so no application pending-response map or registration handshake is required.
 The channel uses a 10-second connection timeout, a 15-second RPC timeout, HTTP/2 keepalive every 30 seconds with a 10-second acknowledgement timeout, and lazy connection establishment so AppWeb can start while signaling is unavailable.
 Tonic reconnects the underlying channel for later RPCs after a transport failure.
 Both sides log the operation, `instance_id` where available, `request_id`, result, safe reason metadata, and elapsed time without logging signaling payloads or credentials.